ropensci/roweb3/content/blog/2022-11-22-r-universe-stars-1-en/index.md

 {{< figure src = "sinta.png" class = "pull-left" width = "380" alt = "Screenshot of the SINTA system home page showing access to its open datasets." >}}

-Today they have a site called [SINTA (Sistema de Información Turístico de la Argentina)](https://www.yvera.tur.ar/sinta/) where the _"different ways of accessing information"_ are present in an organized fashion.
+Today they have a site called [SINTA (Sistema de Información Turístico de la Argentina -- Argentina's Tourist Information System)](https://www.yvera.tur.ar/sinta/) where the _"different ways of accessing information"_ are present in an organized fashion.
 Juan Pablo explains that _"the work was to develop tools.
 R has much to do with this, bringing the information closer to different audiences."_

 Those audiences include academics (people who research and teach) and government.
 For example, offices at different levels of the State can use the information for decision-making and setting public policy.
 As this is an open data portal, the information is also available to anyone else who wants to interact with it.